 Playing unreasonably loud music at any time of day, particularly at night time, can be a major headache for your neighbors and family.

 Music sounds quite different far away or when it has to travel through walls.

 The great-sounding dance beat might sound great to you, but the people next door might mostly hear badly muffled drums and the low end of the bass.
 Therefore, even if your neighbor has similar music tastes to you, they could still consider your music as noise pollution!

 It’s nice to be mindful of others, and if you are playing loud music, then make sure to do it in an appropriate place and time of day.

 If you really want to blast music at night time, then use a set of headphones (though also be mindful of point 1 in this article!).

 7. Making Bad Decisions

-Party music and clubbing atmospheres can make people more likely to make bad decisions with regard to alcohol and other substances, this is particularity true for younger people.
+Another one of the negative effects of music is related to party culture.
+Party music and clubbing atmospheres can make people more likely to make bad decisions with regard to alcohol and other substances; this is particularly true for younger generations.

-This is much more of an ‘indirect’ disadvantage of music, as these bad decisions are likely a product of the party and clubbing environment,.
-However, one of the most important factors of these environments are music.
+This is much more of an “indirect” disadvantage of music, as these bad decisions are likely a product of the party and clubbing environment.
+However, one of the most important factors in these environments is music.

-Make sure to be mindful of these to ensure that you can enjoy music as much as possible, while also having a great impact on the life of yourself and the people around you.
+Make sure to be mindful of these to ensure that you can enjoy music as much as possible while also having a great impact on the quality of life and the people around you.